A picture’s worth a thousand words – Part 1

 Part1b: Looking in the Right Place

 The next few blogs will dive into the rich data of Google Images.
 Using a comparative analysis of four Google search terms, 50 images each, for a total of 200 images, a form of neighbourhood brand emerges.
 Each search term represents a neighbourhood in Kingston, Ontario, with one being city-specific: Mcburney Kingston Ontario, Williamsville Kingston Ontario, Portsmouth Kingston Ontario, and Kingston Ontario.
 Each photo has three distinct areas for analysis – the image itself, the title, the source.
 Each one is coded by target audience (tourism attraction, student attraction, resident attraction, resident support, business attraction, generic), sentiment (positive, neutral, negative), type (photo, rendering, map, graphic), overall theme (family, history, culture, crime and safety, commerce, green/outdoor spaces, activism, real estate, services, gentrification, politics) categories (park, recreation, green space, water, housing, construction, events, politics, playgrounds, activism, non-profit, public art, food and beverage, shopping, monument, education, city hall, cemetery, not in the area), source (media, government, realtor, resident, tourism promotion, subject-specific organizations, social media, commercial, general info sites).
-Analysis, at this time, has focused on (and what will be the future blog posts):

 For now, feel free to do your own Google image search for each neighbourhood and see what stories you see emerging.